Blog/AI vs Human Writing

 When a real person writes a paper, they are responsible for including the right references, using proper sources, and building argumentation that fits the context.
 AI doesn’t worry about any of that.

 So, while ChatGPT can make a student’s life much easier, it can’t totally replace the value of a student’s thinking.
+At the same time, educational institutions must determine how to respond to this shift.

 There’s a big dilemma in universities and schools now, because teachers are worried that students will tend to just copy-paste text from AI and the whole process of writing essays will become meaningless.